Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Manana nodded frivolously, "Is important to demonstrate through action!"

-Riku rebuted sternly, "Manana did not just throw pot.
+Riku rebuted stodgily, "Manana did not just throw pot.
 Threw whole self along with it."

 Manana turned to her back to show her pot, explaining, "Is special heavy-duty pot, also for self-defense.
 Exclusive Nopon brand!"